On this page

 Signed Memorandum of Understanding between the Department and the ACCC

-The department and the ACCC have signed a memorandum of understanding to apply from 1 July 2021, in relation to their roles.
+On 17 March 2023, the department and the ACCC signed a renewed memorandum of understanding in relation to their roles.
+This replaced the initial memorandum of understanding from 1 July 2021.